The Education Team’s goals and principles are to:

 See Contributing to the Knowledgebase for an overview of how the Knowledgebase works.

-Check the Education Team’s Trello board for outstanding tasks relating to the Knowledgebase
+Check the Education Team’s Jira board for outstanding tasks relating to the Knowledgebase

 Use a formal writing style, similar to the way you’d expect to read instructions in a textbook.
 Please check your spelling, punctuation and grammar (free tools such as Grammarly can be very helpful with this!)